bcgsc/Canadian_Biogenome_Project/README.md

 ## Process
 An overview of the pipeline is visible on the following subway map.
-Some parts of the pipeline may have been commented out in this version as they relied on locaaly installed software.
+Some parts of the pipeline may have been commented out in this version as they relied on localy installed software.
 The code is still available in case you also want to locally install the software and try it out.

 By default, the pipeline will use hifiasm with PacBio data for the assembly, and if Hi-C data is available, YAHS is used for the scaffolding.
 Other assembler and scaffolder are available within the pipeline, to change, you need to edit the nextflow.config file.